aniljainbgt/Badly-Structured-Sales-Data---Cleaning/README.md

 1. Select the whole data range, go to **Data -> From Table/Range** and open it in **Power Query**
 2. Delete all columns having Totals for Segments
 3. Delete the last row having Grand Totals
-4. Now Transpose the table with Transform  -> Transpose, the values in columns becomes rows and the values in rows becomes columns
+4. Now Transpose the table with **Transform  -> Transpose**, the values in columns becomes rows and the values in rows becomes columns
-5. Fill the blank cells in the Segment column using Transform -> Fill -> Down
+5. Fill the blank cells in the Segment column using **Transform -> Fill -> Down**
-6. Now promote the first row as Headers so the first row in the table is now used as the column headers using Transform -> Use first row as header
+6. Now promote the first row as Headers so the first row in the table is now used as the column headers using **Transform -> Use first row as header**
-7. Now Select the Segment and Shipmode columns and Unpivot other columns, Transform -> Unpivot Other Columns
+7. Now Select the Segment and Shipmode columns and Unpivot other columns, **Transform -> Unpivot Other Columns**
 8. Change the column header names as needed
 9. Data is clean as needed
 10. Close and Load it back to a worksheet